adrianblakey/slot-car-data-logger/README.md

 More about it here: https://docs.circuitpython.org/projects/httpserver/en/latest/examples.html

+If you have not attached a serial port to the REPL (see below) you also might want to change the LOGLEVEL to "ERROR".
+Note the double quotes are important leaving them out will make the code think it's a number not a string.

 Look at your WIFi Access point and transcribe your SSID/password into the settings file, replacing the values I have set for my own network.
 These will need to be standardized for actual use.

 The file code.py is by convention run by Circuit Python which is installed as a boot loader/primitive operating system on the Pi and is what makes the Pi look like another Windows drive.
-Reinstalling the Circuit Python is done by holding the reset button on the Pi while plugging in the USB - don't do that :-)
+Reinstalling Circuit Python is done by holding the reset button on the Pi while plugging in the USB - don't do that unless you really want to copy a new version of Circuit Python to the logger.

+If you unplug the USB and plug it back in again the "firmware" python code will run.

+On startup once the device has got past the WiFi validation it flashes the leds and sounds a little jingle and then does a hi/lo beep to prompt for the number of lanes.

+Short presses on the yellow button represent and accumulating number.
+A log (>.5sec) press inputs the accumulated number.
+You must input between 4 and 8 for the number of track lanes.
+If the values is outside this range you get an error beep.

-If you unplug the USB and plug it back in again the code will run and attempt to connect to your WiFi network, grab an IP address, and broadcast its name as "logger-red.local" to you home wifi network.
+With the lane info input an attempt is made to re-connect to your WiFi network, grab an IP address, and broadcast its name as "logger-[lane-color].local" to you home wifi network.

 It'll then wait for a connection from a browser.